Journey Into The Self

 • Matthew and Corinne Andrews, co-founders of Shraddhā Yoga, will serve as guides and facilitators.

-Between them they have led thirteen retreats in North and South India, including several in Tiruvannamalai.
+Between them they have led fourteen retreats in North and South India.

 They will draw on their strong local connections and depth of experience with yoga and India to create a rich and profound experience.